Marketing on Amazon

 From Amazon's perspective, the seller is always responsible – regardless of what happened after the shipment was dispatched.
 This means that:

-The customer does not need to contact the carrier or search for the shipment on their own.
+• The customer does not need to contact the carrier or search for the shipment on their own.

 1. Immediate response to the report

-2. Verification of package status
+2. Checking the status of the package

 3. Solutions recommended by Amazon

-✔ Sending a new product – if it is available in stock, quick replacement shipping can salvage the situation.✔ Refund – when reshipment is not possible, a prompt refund is the safest solution.
+• ✔ Sending a new product – if it's available in stock, quick replacement shipping can save the situation.

 How to avoid delivery issues in the future?